apache/tvm-rfcs/rfcs/0095-empowering-new-scoped-module.md

 Note that this RFC focuses on the S0 stage.
 We propose the following guidelines to expedite to process while ensuring, quality and community support:

 - Majority of the PMC members endorse the S0-level proposal to ensure that there are enough eyes and shepherding in the module.
 The decision to establish an S0-level module needs to get majority support from PMC.
+PMC should consider various factors related to G0 and G1 when making the module establishment decision collectively.
 - The code changes of S0-level modules follow the normal code review process as in all other modules in the codebase.
 - A clear set of community members are committed to maintaining the proposed modules with technical support quantitatively, more than one endorsing committer who can serve as the initial owner.
 - No implication that everybody has to immediately work on or switch to the new S0 module.